FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsection{Impact of Train/Validation Separation}

-In Sec. \ref{ssec:postpro} we discussed some factors to consider when splitting Freesound audio data for machine learning, and we designed a validation set emphasizing the issue of data contamination.
+In App. \ref{app:post_pro} we discuss some factors to consider when splitting Freesound audio data for machine learning, and we design a validation set emphasizing the issue of data contamination.
 Here, we experimentally analyze the impact of contamination in this setting.
-Let us consider three candidate validation sets obtained with different approaches: \begin{enumerate} \item \textbf{val\_random} is computed via \textit{random} sampling.
+To this end, we pick one architecture from Sec.~\ref{ssec:baseline} (the CRNN) and we train and evaluate it utilizing three different train/validation splits in order to show their differences.
+Specifically, let us consider three candidate validation sets obtained with different approaches: \begin{enumerate} \item \textbf{val\_random} is computed via \textit{random} sampling.
 We run 3000 trials of a train/validation separation and we select the validation set with minimum Jensen-Shannon (JS) divergence\footnote{The JS divergence is based on the Kullback-Leibler divergence but it is symmetric.
 We use it as a distance metric to measure similarity between the development and validation distributions, similarly as in \cite{cramer2020chirping}.} with respect to the development set. \item \textbf{val\_is} is computed via \textit{iterative stratification} \cite{sechidis2011stratification}.
-We run 3000 trials of a train/validation separation and we select the validation set with the minimum number of shared uploaders between training and validation.\footnote{Minimizing the JS divergence is not needed here as stratification is already the objective of this method, hence all separations have a fairly consistent JS divergence.} \item \textbf{val} is the validation set proposed in Sec. \ref{ssec:postpro}. \end{enumerate}
+We run 3000 trials of a train/validation separation and we select the validation set with the minimum number of shared uploaders between training and validation.\footnote{Minimizing the JS divergence is not needed here as stratification is already the objective of this method, hence all separations have a fairly consistent JS divergence.} \item \textbf{val} is the validation set proposed in App.~\ref{app:post_pro}. \end{enumerate}

-In all cases, the validation set is initialized with most of the data transferred from evaluation to development (Sec. \ref{ssec:postpro})---since this content is exhaustively labeled, it is well suited for evaluation purposes.
+In all cases, the validation set is initialized with most of the data that was transferred from the first evaluation set prototype to the development set for balancing purposes (App.~\ref{app:post_pro}).
+Since this content is exhaustively labeled, it is well suited for evaluation purposes.
 The main characteristics of the three validation sets are listed in Table~\ref{tab:exp_val}.